cn-jacott/Whole-Genome-Sequencing-to-Variant-Calling-Pipeline/Step1_readme.md

 FastQC output files are renamed to include the parent sample folder name, ensuring unique and traceable filenames when multiple samples or sequencing lanes are present.

+## Script summary

+1. Recursively finds all `*.fq.gz` files under `../working/data/`.
+2. Runs FastQC on each FASTQ file in parallel.
+3. Writes all FastQC outputs to a single results directory.
+4. Renames output files to prefix them with the sample folder name.

 ## Input data structure

 The script assumes the following directory structure: